 Online Help

-- New section "Assemblers" in the online help with links to the compiler help file or directory and complete list of instructions grouped by their type
+• The new section "Assemblers" in the built-in help with links to the compiler help file or directory and a complete list of instructions grouped by their type.

 Fixes

-- "Open Folder" command now also works for objects which are no resource or file themselves but can be adapted to one of these types.
-For example project explorer entries for Java classes
+• The "Open Folder" command now works for objects that are no resources or files but can be adapted to one of these types—for example, project explorer entries for Java classes.